Legal solutions for the mobility sector

 The mobility sector is continuously evolving and organisations require business-driven legal solutions.
 Our lawyers help front runners in the industry make the most of the opportunities that come with change.

-We advise our clients on everything from traditional transport matters through to the latest in mobility innovation, including electrification, and shared, connected and autonomous mobility solutions.
+We advise our clients on everything from traditional transport matters through to the latest in mobility innovation, including mobility-as-a-service, electrification, air mobility, connected and autonomous mobility solutions and last mile logistics.
 Our expertise includes emerging business models, payments, data, consumer law, investment and financing and leasing, as well as competition and procurement, real estate, regulation, tax, planning and litigation.

 The businesses we work with include mobility providers, public bodies, OEMs, suppliers and new technology entrants.